Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     better data spread and performance after the disk is added to the array.
 * `resize` resizes the storage cluster with additional virtual machines as specified in the configuration.
 This is an experimental feature.
-* `ssh` will interactively log into a virtual machine in the storage cluster
+* `ssh` will interactively log into a virtual machine in the storage cluster.
+If neither `--cardinal` or `--hostname` are specified, `--cardinal 0` is assumed.
-  * `--cardinal` is the zero-based cardinal number of the virtual machine in the storage cluster to connect to
+  * `--cardinal` is the zero-based cardinal number of the virtual machine in the storage cluster to connect to.
   * `--hostname` is the hostname of the virtual machine in the storage cluster to connect to
 * `start` will start a previously suspended storage cluster